AbhiTheModder/understand-smali/DAY-03.md

-_**Yesterday I got a question from one off the reader and as told I'll put those here so that other's if have same problem can get benefitted**_
+_**Yesterday, I got a question from one of the reader, and as told, I'll put those here.
+So that if anyone else faces same problem, he/she can be benefitted**_

-### The question and answer
+### The Question and Answer:
 ![image](https://user-images.githubusercontent.com/85984486/154293034-ca952c95-b81a-432d-a38e-13cda00ee490.png)

-**Dex Basic Judgement Language by our legend @Spicey_01 who also have did hard works on smali understanding and like me putted all the resources he got from internet in explanatory language so all credits to him.Go spam his DM/PMIB by Thanks😂(No don't do this but atleast add one Thanks message in his DM/PM/IB), And I'm modifying some if his lines which seems hard to understand by newbies to common language only 😁😁**
+**Dex Basic Judgement Language by our legend @Spicey_01, who also did hard work on smali understanding, and like me, compiled all the resources he got from internet, in explanatory language.
+So, all credits to him.
+Go spam his DM/PM/IB by Thanks😂 (No, don't do this, but atleast add one Thanks message in his DM/PM/IB), and I'm modifying some of his lines, which might be difficult to understand by newbies, to simple language only 😁😁**

 ![image](https://user-images.githubusercontent.com/85984486/154318743-8878c46c-79b9-4bcb-ae09-1240f428a802.png)